Kate Saxon: Game directing

 Saxon is a cinematic performance capture and voice director.
 She directed the Cinematics for Hangar 13's "Mafia 3" and performance for Chinese Room's "Everybody's Gone to the Rapture".
 "Rapture" won Best Performance BAFTA for Merle Dandridge.
 In 2014, "Alien: Isolation" was released by Creative Assembly, to great acclaim.
 Saxon was Performance Director on the game, which won a BAFTA and was a recipient of 6 Bafta Nominations.
-Saxon is the Lead Performance Director of "Witcher III".
+Saxon is the Lead Performance Director of "The Witcher 3: Wild Hunt".
 She was Lead Performance Director for motion capture and voice for Far Cry 3 MP, Fable: Journey and Bond: Bloodstone.
-Also Voice Director for Castlevania: Lords of Shadow for which she directed an all-star cast including Patrick Stewart, Robert Carlyle and Jason Issacs; Bond: Goldeneye 007 reloaded and Witcher II.
-Witcher II won over 60 awards globally including a number for best character and best voice acting.
+Also Voice Director for Castlevania: Lords of Shadow for which she directed an all-star cast including Patrick Stewart, Robert Carlyle and Jason Issacs; Bond: Goldeneye 007 reloaded and The Witcher 2: Assassins of Kings.
+The Witcher 2: Assassins of Kings won over 60 awards globally including a number for best character and best voice acting.
 Prior to this, Voice Director for popular MMO Age of Conan: Hyborian Adventures (FUNCOM).
 For Heavenly Sword (Ninja Theory), Saxon directed all the lead level and AI dialogue and was Lead voice director on BAFTA winner Fable II (Lionhead) which also won the Develop Award for Audio Accomplishment in 2009.
 For Fable III Saxon directed a cast of over 80 actors, including Ben Kingsley, Michael Fassbender, Simon Pegg, Naomie Harris and John Cleese.
 Saxon provided MoCap and voiceover direction for Killzone 2 (Sony).
 She also directed Dragon Quest: Journey of the Cursed King, and for Star Wars: The Force Unleashed (LucasArts) she cast European roles.

 Television

-Saxon has directed 2 episodes of "Silent Witness" and 3 episodes of "Endeavour".
+Saxon has directed 2 episodes of "Silent Witness", 2 of Grace, the latter of which will air in 2024, and 3 episodes of "Endeavour" including the finale.

 Saxon directed episodes 2 and 3 for "Call The Midwife" series 8, which aired in 2019.